PlayStation Steering Wheel Guide: Everything You Need to Know

 Let's be honest – not everyone wants to drop thousands of dollars on their first PlayStation steering wheel.
 If you're just dipping your toes into sim racing, there are some solid entry-level options that won't break the bank.

-For those starting their sim racing journey, consider checking out our ultimate guide for beginners which covers everything you need to know about getting started with racing simulators in 2026.
+For those starting their sim racing journey, consider checking out our ultimate guide for beginners which covers everything you need to know about getting started with racing simulators.

 Pros of budget wheels: